What is balenaOS?

 The first version of balenaOS was developed as part of the balena platform, and has run on thousands of embedded devices on balena, deployed in many different contexts for several years. balenaOS v2 represents the combination of the learnings we extracted over those years, as well as our determination to make balenaOS a first-class open source project, able to run as an independent operating system, for any context where embedded devices and containers intersect.

 We look forward to working with the community to grow and mature balenaOS into an operating system with even broader device support, a broader operating envelope, and as always, taking advantage of the most modern developments in security and reliability.

 Each version of balenaOS is available in development and production variants, both built from the same source, but with slightly differing feature sets.

 |Version Name||Variant Type||Description|

-The Development images are recommended while getting started with balenaOS and building a system.
-The dev images enable a number of useful features while developing, namely:
+The development images are recommended while getting started with balenaOS and building an application.
+The development images enable a number of useful features while developing, namely:

 - Getty console attached to tty1 and serial.